ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-a-custom-sensitive-information-type-in-scc-powershell.md

 Previously, you might have used Exchange Online PowerShell to import your custom sensitive information types for DLP.
 Now your custom sensitive information types can be used in both the Exchange admin center and the Security &amp; Compliance Center.
 As part of this improvement, you should use Security &amp; Compliance Center PowerShell to import your custom sensitive information types - you can't import them from the Exchange PowerShell anymore.
 Your custom sensitive information types will continue to work just like before; however, it may take up to one hour for changes made to custom sensitive information types in the Security &amp; Compliance Center to appear in the Exchange admin center.

-Note that in the Security &amp; Compliance Center, you use the  `DlpSensitiveInformationTypeRulePackage` cmdlet to upload a rule package.
-Previously, in the Exchange admin center, you used the  `ClassificationRuleCollection` cmdlet.
+Note that in the Security &amp; Compliance Center, you use the **[New-DlpSensitiveInformationTypeRulePackage](https://docs.microsoft.com/powershell/module/exchange/policy-and-compliance-dlp/new-dlpsensitiveinformationtyperulepackage?view=exchange-ps)** cmdlet to upload a rule package.
+(Previously, in the Exchange admin center, you used the  **ClassificationRuleCollection**` cmdlet.)

 ## Upload your rule package